martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Andrew Kuznetsov's guide](https://www.cs.columbia.edu/wp-content/uploads/2019/03/Get-Advisor.pdf) on "what do I ask/look for" in a PhD Advisor.
 A more comprehensive version of this article (with inputs from several PhD students at CMU) can be found [here](https://blog.ml.cmu.edu/2020/03/02/questions-to-ask-a-prospective-ph-d-advisor-on-visit-day-with-thorough-and-forthright-explanations/).

+* [Gautam Kamath's article](https://kamathematics.wordpress.com/2021/08/18/how-to-ask-for-a-letter-of-recommendation/) on asking for letters of recommendation.

 ### MS Application Guides

 * [Karthik Raghunathan's Guide](https://cs.stanford.edu/people/rkarthik/DAGAP.pdf) - An article describing the admission process in Stanford's MS in Computer Science program.
 This article after his own experience reviewing applications in the Stanford admission committee.
 It gives a nice idea about what application reviewers are looking for.